-A Summary of the 7th Oct 2021 online Conversation with Frank Arjava Petter
+A mini-Master Class in Reiki - the direct transcript of NZ's online Conversation with Frank Arjava Petter 2021

 Once our Reiki channel is open there is no other need to open or close anything else